fossas/spectrometer/docs/references/strategies/languages/perl/perl.md

 ## Analysis

-1. Parse `*META.{yml, json}` to identify dependencies.
+1. Parse `MYMETA.{yml, json}` or `META.{yml, json}` to identify dependencies.

 ## Limitation

-- Dependency required for `runtime` will be reported.
+- Dependency required for `runtime` only will be reported.
-- Dependency will not be classified as direct, or deep, but will be reported.
-- Dependency will not have any edge information.
+- Reported analysis will not have any edges.

 ## Example